sqlpad/sqlpad/docs/authentication.md

 SQLPad users do not need to be added ahead of time, and may be created on the fly using `samlAutoSignUp`.
 Whenever a new user is detected (unable to match to existing user email), a user record will be added to SQLPad's user table and a user signed in.
 By default users are not auto-created and must otherwise be added ahead of time.

-## Whitelist Domains for User Administration
+## Allowed Domains for User Administration

-An entire domain can be whitelisted for username administration by setting enviornment variable `WHITELISTED_DOMAINS`.
+An entire domain can be allowed for username administration by setting enviornment variable `SQLPAD_ALLOWED_DOMAINS`.
 This may be particularly useful in combination with OAuth.